jim-easterbrook/pyctools/README.rst

 * OpenCV_ python bindings for advanced image processing.
 * FFmpeg_ to read and write video files.
 * rawkit_ and/or rawpy_ to read raw image files.
-* PyQt5_ and PyOpenGL_ graphic toolkit used by the Pyctools visual editor and the Qt display components.
+* PyQt_ (or PySide_) and PyOpenGL_ graphic toolkit used by the Pyctools visual editor and the Qt display components.
 * Sphinx_ to build local documentation.

 Installation